-The disease recently made the news after being linked to the death of beloved actor and director Penny Marshall.
+The disease made the news again after being linked to the death of the beloved actress and director Penny Marshall.
 However, diabetes has long been a leading cause of death globally.
 Luckily, it doesn’t have to be such a grim diagnosis.
 With proper medical care and healthy habits, it’s possible to manage the symptoms of diabetes and even prevent diabetes from developing in the first place.
 If you or a loved one are a senior living with diabetes, keep reading for some tips on how to ensure the best possible care for diabetes.

 Testing and treatment

-One of the most important aspects of managing diabetes is getting the proper tests and treatments.
-Diabetes is often treated through a combination of sugar level monitoring, diet, exercise, and taking proper medications as prescribed.
+One of the most critical aspects of managing diabetes is getting the proper tests and treatments.
+Diabetes is often treated through a combination of sugar level monitoring, diet, exercise, and taking appropriate medications as prescribed.
 You’ll work with your doctor to create a treatment plan that’s right for you.
 Talk to your doctor about blood glucose tests, lifestyle adjustments, and any medications or other treatments you’ll need to help manage your condition.
 You might also ask about any potential clinical trials that could be beneficial to you.

-Issues related to diabetes
+Issues Related to Diabetes

 Deciding which health insurance plan to choose can be tricky, especially for the 25 percent of seniors over 65 who are living with diabetes.
 Luckily, MedicareAdvantage plans offer certain types of coverage, including vision and dental, that might not always be covered by Medicarealone.

 You should also ask your doctor for dietary recommendations, safe exercises, and other ways you can modify your daily routine.
-For instance, you’ll want to eat balanced meals with the right proportion of carbohydrates, and make sure you’re eating enough food before taking your medications.
+For instance, you’ll want to eat balanced meals with the right proportion of carbohydrates and make sure you’re eating enough food before taking your medications.
 By making small, proactive lifestyle changes, you can take your health into your own hands and help keep your symptoms under control.

 As you plan for your long-term health, you should also consider any diabetic supplies you’ll need to manage your care.
 Compare the prices of test strips at your local pharmacies as well as online.
 If you’re having trouble paying for diabetes supplies that aren’t covered by your health insurance, you might want to reach out to a diabetes charity or nonprofit for assistance.
 Some diabetes charities, such as the Charles Ray III Diabetes Association, provide income-based assistance to diabetic patients.

 Ensure you have the coverage you need for any necessary tests, treatments, supplies, or wellness plans.
 Remember, although diabetes can be a tough diagnosis, it doesn’t have to define your life.
 By monitoring your blood sugar and caring for your health, it’s possible to maintain wellness at any age.

 Photo courtesy of Unsplash